Blockchain-Enabled Internet-of-Things Platform for End-to-End Industrial Hemp Supply Chain: Blockchain-enabled IoT Platform

 where $o_i(B_{r,j})$ means the highest index of the block of the $i$-th shard chain included until the root block $B_{r,j}$; see the illustration example in Figure~\ref{fig: IEEEExample}.

 The Data Body describes the canonical chain of each shard chain by including the hash pointer or header of the shard block $B_{i,o_i(B_{r,j})}$.
-The Header of root chain includes the hash of Data Body and Confirmation. \textit{Therefore, following this unique mechanism of each root and shard block, a two-layer blockchain is generated for IHSC to improve the safety and support the scalability and data integrity.}
+The Header of root chain includes the hash of Data Body and Confirmation. \textit{Therefore, following this unique mechanism of each root and shard block, a two-layer blockchain is created for IHSC to improve the safety/efficiency/throughput and support the scalability and data integrity.}

 \textbf{Remark:} The Verification in the shard block and the Confirmation in the root block are only required for those transactions that need to follow the regulation specifications and compliance; see Table~\ref{tab:IEEEProInfo}.